Facts About the Florida Keys Pin 3

 1. Stuff your face with the best selection of godly dishes during seafood festivals.
 The Florida Keys Seafood Festival takes place in Key West on a whole weekend in January each year.
 The Marathon Seafood Festival is also a weekend event, but it happens in the middle of March.
 Apart from sampling tasty treats, you can listen to local bands or browse locally produced arts and crafts.

 2. Start your meal with a smoked fish dip.
 Every restaurant menu features the staple appetizer of the Keys.
 Locals are almost as passionate about the smoky starter as they are about the Keys’ staple dessert (see below).
-The dip may feature any fish species, but it has to be freshly caught.
-The most widely-used ones are mahi-mahi, cobia, Spanish mackerel, wahoo, and kingfish.
+The dip may feature any fish, but it has to be freshly caught.
+The most widely used ones are mahi-mahi, cobia, Spanish mackerel, wahoo, and kingfish.
 You’ll typically eat your fish dip with saltine crackers.

-3. Try the dish which gives the locals their nickname.
+3. Try the dish that gives the locals their nickname.
 Conch (pronounced [konk]) is a large sea snail.
 The Queen Conch is the namesake of the Florida Keys Conch Republic.
 The most common way to eat the mollusks is as conch fritters.
-Other tasty dishes include ceviche, aka conch salad, and cracked conch which is a tenderized, fried conch steak.
+Other tasty dishes include ceviche, aka conch salad, and cracked conch, a tenderized, fried conch steak.

 4. Don’t miss the succulent meat of the stone crabs.
 The claws contain almost all of the crab’s meat, so this is the only part of the crab harvested.
-Once the fishermen remove the claws, they return the crab to the sea.
-Over the course of up to two years, the claws regenerate.
+Once the fishermen remove one claw, they return the crab to the sea.
+In up to two years, the claws regenerate.
 This means that stone crabs are a renewable resource.
 The Florida Keys supply almost all of the state’s harvest.
 You can eat your portion of juicy stone crab claws warm with melted butter or chilled with mustard sauce.
 If you want to harvest and eat your own catch, Florida’s Stone Crab Season runs for seven months – from October 15 to May 15.

 5. The clawless spiny lobsters are to die for.
-The Florida Keys lobsters have a sweet and tender tail meat.
+The Florida Keys lobsters have sweet and tender tail meat.
 Steamed, boiled, or grilled, top them with melted butter, and your taste buds will skyrocket into heaven.
 Another exceptional dish that’ll make you drool is the Lobster Reuben sandwich.
-You’ll find the best one at the Keys Fisheries in Marathon.
-Curious when you can catch your own godly meal?
-The Lobster Season runs from August 6 to March 31.
+The best one I’ve had was at the Keys Fisheries in Marathon.

 Pink Shrimp and Conch Fritters